jonbrouse/docker-ice/README.md

  - Open the configuration file:  `vi ice/assets/ice.properties`
   - Configure your basic setup by updating the following:

 	    # S3 bucket name where the billing files are
 	    ice.billing_s3bucketname=

 	    # Your company name
 	    ice.companyName=

 	    # S3 bucket name where Ice can store output files
 	    ice.work_s3bucketname=

-	# prefix of Ice output files
+	    # Prefix of Ice output files
 	    ice.work_s3bucketprefix=

 	    # Your AWS account number.
 You can also replace "production" with your own identifier
 	    ice.account.production=

 ## Docker Compose